 PHP Methods

 PHP Methods are a bit more work to implement than cTemplate Methods, but they execute faster and have all of the capabilities of PHP and the COMAND PHP API at their disposal.
 PHP Methods are defined in a PHP class called a Model.
-A Content Type is then associated with the Model, which will be accessible in addition to the object methods already provided by the COMAND PHP API.
+A Content Type is then associated with the Model, whose methods will be accessible from the object, in addition to the object methods already provided by the COMAND PHP API.

 Models